 The construction engineering technology (CET) program is a blend of civil engineering technology and construction business management.
-The program combines construction, engineering and management in a practice-oriented education that leads to a rewarding career in which graduates exercise their skills, experience and knowledge to build infrastructure nationwide.
+The program combines construction, engineering and management in a practice-oriented education that leads to a rewarding career in which graduates exercise their skills, experience and knowledge to construct buildings and infrastructure nationwide.
 At UMaine, the average construction engineering technology course enrolls 30 students.
 More than 98 percent of CET majors work in engineering or construction during the summer.
 Employers come from across the country recruit program graduates.

-New Program Name, Same Great Program
+Same Great Program as CMT

 Starting with a basic grounding in mathematics and the physical sciences, the student is concurrently and progressively taught:

 - Soils & Testing

 - Concrete Testing

 Concurrently, the program then moves into technical construction topics such as:

 - Construction Documents

 - Building Methods and Equipment